Is it true that Soviet pasta was made to match the caliber of cartridges?

 Read on the topic:

-1. The history of Russian cuisine
+1. History of Russian cuisine

 2. How Pasta Is Made - How It's Made

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: